The Best Time for Birding is NOW!

 It’s Not Just About Food

 The statistics and reports indicate your favorite out-of-town guests have arrived, but you may be wondering why you’re not seeing them at your backyard feeders.
 Please don’t feel snubbed or disheartened if your regular feeder contents aren’t attracting crowds of Orioles, Warblers or Vireos as they arrive.
 It’s not you.
 There are reasons for this and there are other things you can do to improve your chances to see these birds.

 Many of these migrating songbirds won’t be tempted by your regular seed or suet feeders (Gray Catbirds, Rose-breasted and Evening Grosbeaks among the delightful exceptions), as they are seeking insects and berries to eat after their long journeys.
 Offer mealworms, jelly, or fruit as a temptation.

 Meanwhile, you have absolutely nothing to lose by trying, as your regular visitors will definitely appreciate the treats.
 (Note: Please keep feeding all your regulars!
 And clean your feeders, too!
 Remember, it’s nesting season and that takes a phenomenal amount of energy!)

 Hint: Water, Water, Water, WATER

 We just can’t say it enough.
 Accessible water is always critical in any season!
-For a migrating bird, your backyard bird bath is the best invitation you can give.
+For a migrating bird, your bird bath is the best invitation you can give.

 Hey, you’d want a cool drink and a bath, too, if you’d just flown 3,000 miles!